allerter/spotify-telegram-sync/README.md

     The string session you generated using `string_session.py`

 -   **TELEGRAM\_CHANNEL**
-    The username of your Telegram channel
+    The username of your Telegram channel.
+It can also be the channel ID or an invite link.

 -   **DEEZER\_ARL\_TOKEN**
     Your Deezer ARL token